JayDerderian/anima/README.md

 # About
 `anima` is a generative music application and mini python library.

-`anima` contains a number of [generative](https://en.wikipedia.org/wiki/Generative_music) methods used to automatically create material for  music composition, and can assemble this material and exported as a MIDI file, and a .txt file containing data about how that piece was composed and the raw elements used during creation (for example, a pitch-class set that was selected as a 'seed' to build material off of).
+`anima` contains a number of [generative](https://en.wikipedia.org/wiki/Generative_music) methods used to automatically create raw material for music composition. `anima` can assemble this material and export it as a MIDI file which can be used in MIDI sequencing and sheet music generation.
+It can also generate a text file containing information about how that piece was composed and the raw elements used during creation (for example, a pitch-class set that was selected as a 'seed' to build material off of).

+`anima` also contains two additional utility classes.
+The `Modify` class can be used to create variations on any generated material, and the `Analyze` class can be used to analyze the material.
+Analysis is done through the lense of pitch class set analysis.

 ## Installation